Pharmacy PGY2 Infectious Diseases Residency

 About the program

-The VA Oklahoma City Healthcare System is located adjacent to the University of Oklahoma Health Sciences Center and is a 192-bed tertiary care facility that also serves over 60,000 patients in primary care.
+The VA Oklahoma City Healthcare System is located adjacent to the University of Oklahoma Health Sciences Center and is a 192-bed tertiary care facility that also serves more than 60,000 patients in primary care.
 We provide more than 630,000 encounters and process over 1,600,000 prescriptions annually.

 Our specialty residency program provides an opportunity to train in a variety of infectious diseases pharmacotherapy settings which include: